 SAHA recognizes the significant unmet need for quality housing affordable to lower income individuals and families in San Antonio.
-We believe housing can be a catalyst for economic development and community vibrancy.
+SAHA is primarily focused on addressing this unmet need that is not being adequately addressed by the private market and where therefore a government subsidy is needed.